Derby Wharf

 👻

-Derby Wharf stretches nearly half a mile into Salem Harbor, a stone finger pointing toward the open sea.
-Built beginning in 1762 by merchant Elias Hasket Derby Sr., this wharf once served as the heart of Salem's maritime empire, where ships laden with exotic cargo from around the world tied up alongside warehouses bursting with pepper, silk, and tea.
-Today it is a peaceful place for walking, but after dark, the ghosts of Salem's seafaring past emerge from the shadows.
+Derby Wharf stretches nearly half a mile into Salem Harbor, built starting in 1762 by merchant Elias Hasket Derby Sr. It was the heart of Salem's maritime empire -- ships loaded with pepper, silk, and tea from around the world tied up alongside packed warehouses.
+Today it's a quiet spot for walking, but after dark, people report encounters with the ghosts of Salem's seafaring past.

-At its peak, Derby Wharf represented the pinnacle of American commercial power.
-Elias Hasket Derby Jr. became America's first millionaire through the trade that flowed across this wharf, his vessels sailing to China, India, and the far corners of the globe.
-The Derby family fleet numbered in the dozens, and the wealth they generated transformed Salem from a modest fishing town into a cosmopolitan trading center.
+At its peak, Derby Wharf was the center of American commercial power.
+Elias Hasket Derby Jr. became America's first millionaire through the trade that flowed across this wharf, his vessels sailing to China, India, and beyond.
+The Derby family fleet numbered in the dozens, and the wealth they generated turned Salem from a modest fishing town into a cosmopolitan trading center.

-But where great wealth accumulates, darker deeds often follow.
-Beneath Derby Wharf and the surrounding waterfront, a network of underground tunnels once connected warehouses to the harbor—tunnels used for legitimate commerce, but also for smuggling contraband and evading customs duties.
-Local legend speaks of even grimmer purposes: shanghaiing, the practice of kidnapping sailors to crew ships short of hands.
+Beneath Derby Wharf and the surrounding waterfront, a network of underground tunnels once connected warehouses to the harbor.
+The tunnels were used for legitimate commerce, but also for smuggling contraband and dodging customs duties.
+Local legend points to grimmer purposes too: shanghaiing, the practice of kidnapping sailors to crew ships that were short-handed.

 The waterfront district was rough territory in the 18th and 19th centuries.
 Taverns, boarding houses, and establishments of ill repute clustered along the wharves.
-Men disappeared from Salem's streets, only to wake aboard ships bound for distant ports.
-Some never returned.
-Their spirits, it is said, still wander the wharf where they lost their freedom—and sometimes their lives.
+Men disappeared from Salem's streets, only to wake aboard ships headed for distant ports.
+Some never came back.
+People believe their spirits still wander the wharf where they lost their freedom -- and sometimes their lives.

-Visitors to Derby Wharf report encountering the ghosts of sailors, many appearing to be teenagers or young men barely past boyhood.
-These spectral figures emerge from the water or materialize along the wharf's stone length, dressed in period clothing, their faces bearing expressions of confusion or distress.
-Some seem to be searching for something—or someone.
+Visitors report encountering the ghosts of sailors along Derby Wharf, many appearing to be teenagers or young men barely past boyhood.
+These figures emerge from the water or show up along the wharf's stone length, dressed in period clothing, their faces confused or distressed.
+Some seem to be searching for something -- or someone.

-More disturbing are the disembodied voices.
+More disturbing are the voices.
 Walkers along the wharf have heard what sounds like a ship's captain shouting orders, his commands echoing across the harbor though no vessel is in sight.
-Others report angry male voices, arguments conducted in languages from around the world, the polyglot soundscape of an 18th-century trading port preserved in spectral form.
+Others report angry male voices, arguments in languages from around the world -- the polyglot soundscape of an 18th-century trading port, somehow preserved.

-The most dramatic sightings involve figures emerging from the water itself—sailors who seem to rise from the harbor, their clothing dripping, their movements purposeful as they walk toward the shore.
-These apparitions are often identified as pirates or privateers, men who lived by violence and met violent ends.
+The most dramatic sightings involve figures emerging from the water itself -- sailors who seem to rise from the harbor, their clothing dripping, their movements purposeful as they walk toward shore.
+These are often identified as pirates or privateers, men who lived by violence and died by it.
 Salem's connection to piracy runs deep; the witch trials may be famous, but the pirates who prowled these waters left their own bloody mark.

-Derby Wharf is now part of Salem Maritime National Historic Site, preserved as a testament to the city's golden age of sail.
-Rangers and visitors alike have reported unexplained experiences: cold spots on warm evenings, the smell of salt and tar where no logical source exists, the sensation of being watched from the harbor.
-The wharf invites peaceful contemplation during daylight hours, but those who linger after sunset may find themselves sharing the stones with Salem's restless maritime dead.
+Derby Wharf is now part of Salem Maritime National Historic Site.
+Rangers and visitors alike have reported strange experiences: sudden temperature drops on warm evenings, the smell of salt and tar with no obvious source, the sensation of being watched from the harbor.
+The wharf is peaceful during daylight hours, but those who linger after sunset may find they're sharing the stones with Salem's maritime dead.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.